 Chocolate crinkle cookies are one of the most delightful, fudgy treats!
 They have the perfect crinkle on top when baked and stay super chocolatey inside!
-Check out all of our favorite cookie recipes too!
+This is an easy chocolate crinkle cookie recipe and makes perfect fudgy cookies.
+Serve the year-round and one of our favorite Christmas cookies!

 Supplies to Make Crinkle Cookies

 - Measuring Cups

 - All-Purpose Flour – used in cookie recipes as it helps to bind the ingredients together and gives the cookies structure.
 In this chocolate crinkle cookie recipe

 - Unsweetened Cocoa Powder – This is what gives these cookies their rich chocolatey flavor.
 It’s important to use a good quality cocoa powder for the best flavor.

 - Baking Powder – Baking powder is a leavening agent that helps cookies to rise and become fluffy.

 - Espresso Powder – A small amount of espresso powder enhances the flavor of the chocolate.

 - Granulated Sugar – Sugar is what gives these cookies their sweetness.
 It also helps to create a crisp exterior.

 - Oil – Helps to create a soft and fudgy interior and a super moist, chewy cookie.
 Use vegetable oil or canola oil.